 The stern and part of the starboard side of the vessel can be seen eroding out of the steep bank of the Aber Leri.
 Some 1-1.5m of sediment has accumulated over the hulk and the deck has collapsed under the weight.
 A lone roofing slate can be seen protuding from the interior of the hull.
 Timbers from the overhanging stern remain only partially attached.
 The external planking measures 230mm deep and 40mm wide and is fastened with treenails 30mm in diameter.
+The hulk was the subject of a laser scanning survey by the Royal Commission in 2014.

 Event and Historical Information: